 Here are my eating principles:

 Depending on what I’ve done that morning, I will eat accordingly.
 If I’ve worked out I might decide to go for oats, or avocado on rye bread/Sour dough bread.
 On days when I haven’t worked out I’ll have soaked Chia seeds with some almond milk and fresh fruit, or some yoghurt.
 My new standard breakfast is scrambled eggs, spinach, sauerkraut and salsa.
 Yum!

 For lunch I generally have leftovers from dinner, or I’ll whip up an easy salad with a mix of dark leafy greens, tomatoes, seeds, boiled egg and a pre-cooked chicken.
 If I’ve worked out that day then I might add some grains; either rice or quinoa.

 I always try to make the greens/veg the majority of the plate, with my protein and heavier carbs taking a side seat.
-I like to have salmon once or twice a week, chicken 3-4 time and maybe mince or steak once.
+Salmon features once or twice a week, chicken 3-4 time and maybe mince or steak once.
 I also try to have one night meat free, much to my husband’s annoyance!